noahschumacher/smunch-user-food-analysis/project_notes.md

 ##### tree_rating.py:
 - General file which does a grid search for both a Random Forrest and Gradient Boost Regressor Models.
 Best models are saved as pickle files.
-- Models are comparable but the Random Forrest is much faster at fitting.
+- Models are comparable but the Random Forest is much faster at fitting.
 - Results:
 	- Final RF MSE: 0.1581
 	- Final GB MSE: 0.1682